 Gili Trawangan, the largest of the three islands, has the widest array of amenities and an unrivalled party atmosphere.
 On the other hand, Gili Meno, the smallest and least developed, provides a more secluded getaway for those looking to truly escape and switch off.
 Gili Air has a perfect mix of the two, with a more laid-back and quiet atmosphere than Trawangan, but still a decent variety of restaurants and activities to keep you entertained.

 A visit to the Gili Islands would not be complete without saying hello to their most famous residents: the turtles.
 With a wide variety of snorkelling and diving trips on offer, it’s easy to spend some time with these beautiful creatures.
 It is also a great place to get your scuba diving qualification or refresh your skills ahead of your cruise.
-Other popular pursuits during your stay here include treating yourself to a massage, spoiling yourself in the shops or simply relaxing on the beach with a cocktail or fresh coconut.
+Other popular pursuits during your stay here include treating yourself with a massage, spoiling yourself in the shops or simply relaxing on the beach with a cocktail or fresh coconut.
 And with no motorised vehicles, as cars and motorbikes are not allowed on these islands, there is nothing to disturb the tranquil atmosspehre.
 The Gili Islands are an ideal spot to spend a few days before cruising further east on your Boat Trip.
 The best way to reach the Gilis are the daily fast boats from Bali.

 Alas Islands: the ultimate private island experience